Alfred Szendrei: Life and career

 From 1918 onwards he worked in Leipzig, from 1924 as Kapellmeister at the Leipzig Opera.
 In the same year he became music director of the Mitteldeutsche Rundfunk AG.
 He was also first conductor of the MDR Sinfonieorchester.
 Due to the growing anti-Semitism he lost this position in 1931 because of his Jewish descent.
 He had previously been denounced by the musicologists Herbert Gerigk and Theophil Stengel among others.
 From 1931 to 1933 he was music director of the Berliner Rundfunk and teacher at the Klindworth-Scharwenka Conservatory in Berlin.
 After his emigration to France, he worked from 1933 to 1940 as program director at Radiodiffusion nationale in Paris.

 When the Germans attacked France in May and June 1939, he fled to the United States.
 There he changed his name to "Sendrey".
 He first worked as a translator for the United States Department of State.
-Later he was invited by Abraham Binder to the Jewish community center 92nd Street YMCA in New York City.
+Later he was invited by Abraham Binder to the Jewish community center 92nd Street YMHA in New York City.
 From 1944 to 1952 he was a professor at Westlake College of Music in Los Angeles.
-From 1952 to 1956 he was music director of the Fairfax Synogogue and from 1950 to 1963 music director and organist of the Sinai Temple (Los Angeles).
+From 1952 to 1956 he was music director of the Fairfax Synagogue and from 1950 to 1963 music director and organist of the Sinai Temple.
 From 1961 he was professor of musicology (Jewish music) at the Jewish Theological Seminary of the School of Fine Arts of the American Jewish University in Los Angeles.
 In 1967 he was awarded the title of Honorary Doctor (Doctor of Humane Letters, Honoris Causa).

 Sendrey died in 1976 in Los Angeles New Hospital at age 92.
 The funeral service took place with the participation of the Jewish community in the Sinai Temple in Westwood, Los Angeles.

 Family

 Szendrei was married to the soprano singer Eugenie Weisz, who performed at the Vienna State Opera during Gustav Mahlers tenure as director.
 The American composer and conductor Albert Richard Sendrey is the son of the couple.
-Lillian Fawcett Szendrei is the daughter of Alfred & Eugenie.
-Lillian was also an opera soprano who performed with the San Francisco Opera Co., the New York City Opera Co., The Paris Opera and performed at the Hollywood Bowl & Pasadena Playhouse.
+Lillian Felice Fawcett-Szendrei (1912–1999) is the daughter of Alfred and Eugenie.
+Lillian, who later changed her name to Swanson and performed as Lillian Fawcett, was also an opera soprano who performed with the San Francisco Opera, the New York City Opera, the Paris Opera and performed at the Hollywood Bowl and the Pasadena Playhouse.